Parvaneh-Aliniya/pectoral_muscle_groundtruth_segmentation/README.md

 We release the **pectoral muscle segmentation masks** for the following datasets: **INbreast**, **MIAS**, **CBIS-DDSM**.
 The **Preprocessed** file is the images that are preprocessed according to the papers.
 The **Raw** file is for the original data downloaded from the sources.

-The script for loading the JSON files in which the annotations are specified by the keyword "muscle" is also provided.